yzzhang/machine-learning/deep_learning/nlp/spark-nlp-docker/README.md

 # Running Spark NLP in Docker Container

-This repository is to show how to setup a docker environment for using [Spark NLP](https://www.johnsnowlabs.com/spark-nlp).
-It is based on the [Spark NLP Docker image](https://hub.docker.com/r/johnsnowlabs/spark-nlp-workshop).
+This repository is to show how to setup a docker environment for running [Spark NLP](https://www.johnsnowlabs.com/spark-nlp) in docker container.
+It is based on the [Spark NLP Docker image](https://hub.docker.com/r/johnsnowlabs/spark-nlp-workshop) with the following modifications:

-The Docker Hub user name (e.g., zhangyuefeng123) and home path (e.g., /home/yuefeng) need to be adjusted appropriately.
+* removed tutorials and related notebooks and data files
+* replaced Spark NLP 2.4.5 with Spark NLP 2.5.1
+* adjusted docker hub username
+* adjusted the home directory name in docker container
+* added the command line --volumn option to map the current host direcrory to the home directory in docker container
+* removed Jupyter notebook configuration

 ## Docker setup